odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/peru.rst

    :align: center
    :alt: Bank of Peru is displayed in Multicurrency Service option

-Please refer to the next section in our documentation for more information about :doc:`multicurrency
+Please refer to the next section in our documentation for more information about :doc:`multicurrencies <../../others/multi_currency>`.
-<../../others/multicurrencies/how_it_works>`.

 Configure Master data
 ---------------------